 How do I cite a Web page on the EPA Web site?

-There are many different styles for citing EPA websites.
-The citation may depend on the style preferred by your teacher or instructor, or reviewer.
+There are many different styles for citing EPA web pages.
+The citation may depend on the style preferred by your teacher, instructor, or reviewer.
 Government documents are different from articles or books, because they do not always have a clear author.
 For that reason, they are usually cited differently.

-Here is a guide from the University of Memphis, for citing government documents: http://www.memphis.edu/govpub/citweb.php.
-Purdue’s Online Writing Lab provides citation guidance for various publication styles and includes information about citing government documents: https://owl.english.purdue.edu/owl/.
+Purdue’s Online Writing Lab provides citation guidance for various publication styles and includes information about citing government documents: https://owl.english.purdue.edu/owl/section/2/.

 External Links Disclaimer: Please be aware that links to non-EPA sites do not imply any official EPA endorsement.
 Furthermore, EPA does not accept any responsibility for the opinions, ideas, data or products presented at those locations, or guarantee the validity of the information provided.
 EPA does not guarantee the suitability of the information for any specific purpose.